 2 Russian Medical Academy of Postgraduate Education, Moscow

-The purpose of this review is to generalize and analyze the results of studies of the mechanism of the development of pain syndromes, to evaluate the role of molecular receptors common for nervous and immunocompetent cells, in the combined regulation of pain control systems and immune responses.
+The purpose of this review is to generalize and analyze the results of studies of the mechanism of pain syndrome development, to evaluate the role of molecular receptors common for nervous and immunocompetent cells in the combined regulation of pain control systems and immune responses.
 The opiate nociception system refers to the basic structures of pain signal suppression.
 It includes opioids, usually short peptides, which are ligands of interaction with mu, kappa and delta receptors.
-Endogenous opioids provide a biochemical link between the brain, neuroendocrine and immune system.
-Anti-opiate system, carries out homeostatic control of antinociceptive opiate effects.
+Endogenous opioids provide a biochemical link between the brain, neuroendocrine and immune systems.
+Anti-opiate system maintains homeostatic control of antinociceptive effects of opiates.
 The questions of possible mechanisms of regulation of pain sensitivity and immunocompetence of the organism are considered.